Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 If you haven’t already, remove the protective sheet from the back and you’re done!

 I made two different cruise ornaments, one with holographic vinyl and one with regular.
+You could also use printable vinyl and print and cut images if you want an image you can’t find an SVG for.

 I love the holographic vinyl!
 It looks like different colors depending on the light.